-- Find how to confirm the authenticity of an energy performance certificate. - · Find how to make a complaint about a certificate or the assessor who produced it. - Learn more about the national register where this certificate has been lodged. - · Learn more about energy efficiency and reducing energy consumption.
+- Find how to confirm the authenticity of an energy performance certificate. - Find how to make a complaint about a certificate or the assessor who produced it. - Learn more about the national register where this certificate has been lodged the Government is the controller of the data on the register. - · Learn more about energy efficiency and reducing energy consumption.

-QSapDesktop 6.6.2 (SAP 9.82)
+QSapDesktop 6.7.2 (SAP 9.82)